stat6250-w18/course-questions-wiki/week-05/README.md

 [Course Textbook Chapter 6, Problem 5]
 - *Question* (cli19-stat6250): When data errors are encountered, does SAS produce outputs?
+- *Answer* (asharda-stat6250):Because SAS could interpret the misspelled word, the program runs and produces output
 - *Question* (jcanfield3-stat6250): Why can _Error_ only take values 0 or 1?
 Wouldn't knowing the amount of errors be more useful?
 - *Question* (akrishnamurthy-stat6250): Is the program data vector values initialized before every record read or will the input data be stored as an array in the program data vector?
 - Question (who7-stat6250): Would a syntax error be counted in the _ERROR_ value?